RockefellerArchiveCenter/rockarch.org/about-us/program-areas.md

 The Archives Program of the Rockefeller Archive Center fosters and supports a broad community of users examining the history of philanthropy and its related endeavors.
-We acquire, preserve, make accessible, and encourage research and scholarship in the papers and records of the Rockefeller family and Rockefeller-founded institutions, and those of other foundations, nonprofit organizations, and related individuals undertaking philanthropic work and scientific and medical research.
+We acquire, preserve, make accessible, and encourage research and scholarship in the papers and records in our care.
 We engage in and advance the archival profession by ensuring that our staff participates broadly in professional activities and organizations.
 We lead by example in the use and dissemination of open source information management tools, and we advocate for open access to information in all its forms.

-The Archives Program achieves this mission through four interconnected function areas that manage the Center’s archival holdings from acquisition to accessibility: Collections Management, Processing, Reference, and Digital Program.
+The Archives Program achieves this mission through four interconnected function areas that manage the Center’s archival holdings from acquisition to accessibility: Collections Management, Processing, Reference, and Digital Strategies.

 <a href="https://blog.rockarch.org" class="rac-blue-button">Bits &amp; Bytes</a>
 <a href="https://docs.rockarch.org" class="rac-blue-button">Archive Documentation</a>